jenna-tb-ekwealor/microbial-genomics/episodes/02-introduction-to-shell.md

 - **Relative path:** starts from your current directory, e.g.
   `reads/ERR435025_R1.fastq.gz`

-SPAdes, FastQC, and Prokka all accept either — but incorrect paths are a *very* common beginner error.
+SPAdes, FastQC, and Prokka all accept either — but incorrect paths are a *very* common error.

 ::::::::::::::::::::::::::::::::::::::::::::::::::